About the Prevention of Cruelty to Animals Legislation

 Prevention of Cruelty to Animals Regulations 2019

-The POCTA Regulations 2019 aim to protect the welfare of animals in Victoria.
-They support the State’s primary animal welfare legislation to prevent or minimise harm through regulation of specific activities.
+The Prevention of Cruelty to Animals Regulations 2019 (the regulations) aim to protect the welfare of animals in Victoria.
+They operate under the POCTA Act and support the legislation to prevent or minimise harm through regulation of specific activities.

-- transport of animals
+- transport and tethering of animals

 - prohibited devices

-- fruit netting
+- household fruit netting

-- electrical devices including electronic collars
+- electronic devices including electronic collars

 - traps and oxy-LPG devices